Losint/hepboat-docs/plugins/censor.md

 * Invite Links
 * URLs
-* Inappropriate or Offensive words
+* Inappropriate or Offensive words, which includes attachment names as well!

 This, combined with the Spam plugin can result in a very robust automatic abuse-prevention system.